yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 It says to the interpreter:

-1. Push `2` to the stack.
+1. Push `2` to the `integer` stack.
-2. Subtract the top two numbers from the stack and push the result back to the stack.
-If there are not enough numbers on the stack, ignore the instruction and proceed as if nothing happened.
+2. Pop the top two numbers from the `integer` stack, subtract the second number from the first, and push the result back onto the stack. *If there are not enough numbers on the stack, ignore the instruction and proceed as if nothing happened.*
-3. Push `10` to the stack.
-So the result is two numbers: `10 2`.
+3. Push `10` to the `integer` stack.

+The result of the program execution is two numbers: `10 2`.

 # Psh: Genetic Programming With Push

-After checking the available Push implementations, I've ended up using the [Psh](https://github.com/yaskovdev/Psh) — a Push interpreter and genetic algorithm written in Java.
-It is supports most of the Push instructions and the main stages of genetic algorithms (including crossover and mutation).
+After checking the available Push implementations, I ended up using [Psh](https://github.com/yaskovdev/Psh) — a Push interpreter and genetic algorithm written in Java.
+It supports most of the Push instructions and the main stages of genetic algorithms (including crossover and mutation).

-## The Problem: Checking If A Number Is Even
+# The Problem: Checking If A Number Is Even

-Let's start with a simple problem.
-How would you check if an integer number is even?
+Let's consider a simple problem: checking if an integer number is even.

-I bet you would do something like this:
+I bet you would solve it like this:

 ```csharp
 bool IsEven(int number) => number % 2 == 0;
 ```

-Or maybe this:
+Or maybe like this:

 ```csharp
 bool IsEven(int number) => (number & 1) == 0;
 ```

-In Push the solution would look like this, assuming the input is already on the integer stack:
+And this is the Push solution, assuming the input is already on the top of the `integer` stack:

 ```push
 (2 integer.% 0 integer.=)
 ```

+# Setting Up Psh

-Now let's see how the evolution will tackle this task.
-For that, let's set up [the genetic programming problem](https://github.com/yaskovdev/Psh/blob/master/src/main/resources/gpsamples/IsNumberEven.pushgp).
+Now, let’s see how the evolutionary process tackles this task by setting up [the genetic programming problem in Psh](https://github.com/yaskovdev/Psh/blob/master/src/main/resources/gpsamples/IsNumberEven.pushgp).

-We are going to run up to `10000` generations maintaining the population of `700` individuals.
-At each iteration, `70%` of the population will be selected for the crossover and `30%` for the mutation.
+We will run the genetic algorithm for up to `10000` generations, maintaining a population of `700` individuals.
+In each generation, `70%` of the population will be selected for crossover, and `30%` will undergo mutation.

+Our fitness function evaluates a Push program by running it through `50` tests.

-The fitness function takes the top value from the `boolean` stack and compares it to the expected result.
-The expected result is `true` if the number is even and `false` otherwise.
+Each test uses a randomly chosen integer from the range `[-1000000000, 1000000000]` as input.
+The Push program processes this integer, then the fitness function retrieves the top value from the program's `boolean` stack as its output.
+This output is then checked against whether the input integer is actually even or odd.

+If the program's output correctly matches the parity (even or odd) of the input, the test contributes `0` to the total error.
+If the output is incorrect, the test contributes `1000` to the total error.

+After all `50` tests are completed, the fitness function calculates and returns the average error across all tests.

-## Crossing Over Push Programs
+# How To Cross Over Push Programs?

 Remember that the crossover is a process of creating a new individual by combining its parents.